flavi1/aracphp/README.md

 // If it's a relative path, it will give you full root/custom path
 // If it's absolute (begin by '/'), it will give you what you gave.

-aracphp\ressourceClassLoader::addPath('\myproject', 'myname/myproject');
+// Next, we add a ressource path on the class loader. aracphp\ressourceClassLoader::addPath('\myproject', 'myname/myproject');

 class templateFactory extends \aracphp\aResourceClassFactory {